Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Generalization Analysis

-The theoretical analysis presented above demonstrates the generalization capacity of the proposed method of optimizing the preference model, where the objective is to minimize a modified softmax loss with rectified labels.
-In practice, however, the sampled softmax is employed to speed up optimization as detailed in Section \ref{sec: negative sampling}.
-To ensure theoretical analysis is consistent with our proposed method, we incorporate the bias introduced by the sampled softmax loss w.r.t. the softmax loss into the theoretical result.
-For a given instance $(u,y)$, the model $\mathcal{M}$ outputs $N_j$ preference scores for nodes at $j$-th layer, forming a logit vector $\boldsymbol{o}^j \in \mathbb{R}^{N_j}$.
-Suppose the $i$-th node is positive (i.e., $i=\delta^j(y)$) while the others are negative, the softmax loss for layer $j$ is given by:
+The analysis so far has established a generalization bound for the ideal case of minimizing the full softmax loss.
+In practice, however, we adopt sampled softmax to accelerate optimization (see Section \ref{sec: negative sampling}).
+To align theoretical analysis with practice, we incorporate the bias introduced by the sampled softmax loss w.r.t. the full softmax loss into our theoretical result.
+For an instance $(u,y)$, the model $\mathcal{M}$ outputs $N_j$ preference scores for nodes at $j$-th layer, forming a logit vector $\boldsymbol{o}^j \in \mathbb{R}^{N_j}$.
+Assuming the $i$-th node is positive (i.e., $i=\delta^j(y)$), the full softmax loss for layer $j$ is given by:

-A set of indices of $M$ negative nodes, denoted by $\mathcal{I}^{j}_{M}$, is sampled according to a sampling distribution $Q^j(u,y)$, where $u$ and $y$ specify that the distribution depends on the instance $(u,y)$.
+A set of $M$ negative node indices, denoted by $\mathcal{I}^j_M$, is sampled from a distribution $Q^j(u, y)$, where $u$ and $y$ specify that the distribution depends on the instance $(u,y)$.
 For simplicity, we omit $u$ and $y$, and use the notation $Q^j$.
 The adjusted logit vector $\boldsymbol{\hat{o}}^j$ is computed according to $\boldsymbol{o}^j$ and $Q^j$ as specified in {Eq. (\ref{eq:adjusted_output})}.
 Then, the sampled softmax loss for layer $j$ is calculated as follows:

-The bias of the sampled softmax loss w.r.t. the softmax loss is presented as follows: \begin{Lemma} For any given instance \((u,y)\) and the \(j\)-th layer, the softmax loss can be bounded by the sum of two terms: the expectation of the sampled softmax loss over \(\mathcal{I}^{j}_{M}\) and the KL divergence between \(Q^j\) w.r.t. \(P^j\).
+The bias of the sampled softmax loss w.r.t. the full softmax loss is presented as follows: \begin{Lemma} For any instance \((u,y)\) and the \(j\)-th layer, the full softmax loss can be bounded by the sum of two terms: the expectation of the sampled softmax loss over \(\mathcal{I}^{j}_{M}\) and the KL divergence between \(Q^j\) w.r.t. \(P^j\).
 It is expressed as follows: \begin{small}